kvnn/kevinriggen/_Coding/2015-04-08-EmberJsInitialThoughts.md

 - its nice that they handle un-delegation of child views

 ## The Rendering Pipeline
-> " For Ember.js, we've done the work to make templates written using the Handlebars templating language automatically update when the values used inside of them are changed."
+> "For Ember.js, we've done the work to make templates written using the Handlebars templating language automatically update when the values used inside of them are changed."

-Here how a template and view combination is rendered and inserted into the DOM as a string:
+Heres how a template and view combination is rendered and inserted into the DOM as a string:

 ![Ember render process](http://guides.emberjs.com/v1.11.0/images/view-guide/render-buffer.png)